Compare Insurance Quotes

 Progressive will contact you after the claim has been reported, promising to do so the same business day when possible.
 Their claims process is similar to that of most major insurance companies, and is neatly outlined on their website in easy to follow steps.

-One of the differences Progressive offers is their Concierge Service, which sounds fancy, but mainly means that you drop your car off at one of the Progressive Service Centers and pick it up when it’s ready.
+One of the differences Progressive offers is their Concierge Service, where you drop your car off at one of the Progressive Service Centers and pick it up when it’s ready.
 Progressive handles everything in between including estimates and repairs.

 Not all Progressive customers will have access to Concierge Service simply by lack of proximity to a Service Center.
 For those customers Progressive still offers a certain level of the service via preferred network repair shops, but you also have the choice of using the repair shop of your choice.